 Another male eco waster is a pioneer in the Zero Waste Movement.
 Before Bea Johnson, there was Eric Lombardi.
-In 1996, with twenty other protesters, he protested against Coca-Cola.
-Here, he first said that recycling was no longer enough.
+In 1996, with twenty-five other, he protested against Coca-Cola because of the way they pack their drinks.
+In this event, he first said that recycling was no longer enough.

 A former Manchester United footballer and his wife pioneered in launching a package-free shop.
 Richard Eckersley, 28, opened the Earth.Food.Love.
 This is Great Britain’s first Zero Waste store.
 It is an organic, bulk-buy, plant-based, wholefoods shop.
 They sell food products such as gluten-free goods with no packaging.
-British customers need only bring their own containers.
+British customers need only to bring their own containers.
 They fill them up with what they want from the store.
-Then they pay based on the weight.
+Then, they pay based on the weight.
 It also is a great step for male zero wasters.
-Because Eckersley showed that family-run business can be eco friendly and highly profitable.
+Because Eckersley showed that family-run business can be ecofriendly and highly profitable.

 The Zero Waste Movement should not be seen as a feminine movement, but as a cause that both sexes and all genders can partake.
-After all, it’s not only women who live in this world.
-All of us should care enough about the Earth that we become more conscious on how we live
+The environment is not a feminine responsibility.
+All of us should care enough about the Earth that we become more conscious on how we live.